ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An entity is the same as the Attester Target Environment defined in RATS Architecture.

-An entity also corresponds to a "system component" as defined in the Internet Security Glossary {{RFC4949}}.
-That glossary also defines "entity" and "system entity" as something that may be a person or organization as well as a system component.
-Here "entity" never refers to a person or organization.

-An entity is never a server or a service.

 An entity may be the whole device or it may be a subsystem, a subsystem of a subsystem and so on.
 EAT allows claims to be organized into submodules, nested EATs and so on.
 See {{submods}}.
 The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.

+An entity also corresponds to a "system component" as defined in the Internet Security Glossary {{RFC4949}}.
+That glossary also defines "entity" and "system entity" as something that may be a person or organization as well as a system component.
+Here "entity" never refers to a person or organization.

+The hardware and software that implement a server or service like a web site may be an entity, but the web site itself or the organization that runs the web site are not an entity.

 Some examples of entities: